Invitations for all life's special occasions . Since 1991

 One seventy year tradition is serving Mint Juleps.
 At Churchill Downs, almost 120,000 mint juleps are served on race day.
 And to my surprise, on my trip to the Derby, they are also served in collectors "glass" glasses, not plastic cups.
 If you're making mint juleps for your party, the one thing you will need is a lot of crushed or shaved ice!

-Here are the essential ingredients of a traditional off-track Kentucky Derby party:
+Essential ingredients of a traditional off-track Kentucky Derby party:

 • Fun décor associated with the Kentucky Derby